Skip to main content

-Tourette syndrome is when someone has lots of physical tics and at least one tic where they make a sound.
-It is also known as Tourette’s syndrome, GTS, Tourette’s, TS, Tourette’s disorder, or Gilles de la Tourette syndrome.
+Tourette Syndrome is when someone has physical tics and at least one tic where they make a sound.
+It is also known as Tourette’s, TS, Tourette’s disorder, or Gilles de la Tourette Syndrome.

 What is it like for siblings if their brother or sister has Tourette syndrome?

-Siblings can get on really well with their brothers and sisters who have Tourette syndrome.
-Other siblings can feel embarrassed when they are out and about with their brothers and sisters who have Tourette syndrome as people can stare if they make noises or behave differently.
+Siblings can get on well with their brothers and sisters who have Tourette Syndrome but can sometimes feel embarrassed when they are out and about with them as people can stare if they make noises or behave differently.
 They may also worry that their brother or sister will get bullied at school.

 What causes Tourette syndrome?